Maximal parahoric arithmetic transfers, resolutions and modularity: Introduction

+Let $\BV$ be \emph{the hermitian space of special quasi--homomorphisms} (\ref{eq: space of special quasi-homos}) which is of dimension $n$ and \emph{not isomorphic} to $V$.
+The group $J_b(F_0):=\U(\BV)(F_0)$ acts on $\CN$ naturally by changing the framing.

-The space $\CN \times \CN$ (product over $O_{\breve{F_0}}$) is singular if $0<t<n$.
+The space $\CN \times \CN$ (product over $O_{\breve{F}}$) is singular if $0<t<n$.
 A question is how to resolve the singularity in a natural way.
-Inspired by recent work on Beilinson--Bloch--Kato conjectures \cite[Section 5]{LTXZZ}, we introduce the $J_b(F_0)$-stable \emph{formal Balloon--Ground stratification} on the special fiber $\CN_\BF$:
+Inspired by recent work on Beilinson--Bloch--Kato conjectures \cite[Section 5]{LTXZZ}, we introduce the $J_b(F_0)$-stable \emph{formal Balloon--Ground stratification} on the formal special fiber $\CN_\BF$:

-Our definition (\ref{defn: formal Balloon-Ground}) is purely Lie algebra theoretic and indicates these strata are examples of (closures of) (formal) Kottwitz--Rapoport strata.
+Our definition (\ref{defn: formal Balloon-Ground}) is purely Lie algebra theoretic and indicates these strata are examples of (closed) formal Kottwitz--Rapoport strata.
 We blow up along the product $\CN^\circ \times_\BF \CN^\circ$ (a Weil divisor of $\CN \times \CN$) and resolve the singularity:

 which may be thought as an arithmetic analog of the Atiyah flop \cite{Atiyah}.